Westfield UTC: History

 In 1989, UTC was the site of an international incident when a minivan belonging to William C. Rogers III, who had been implicated in the shootdown of Iran Air Flight 655, was bombed there.

 In 1998, Westfield bought UTC, except for the parcel owned by Sears.
 That same year, the Macy's and Robinsons-May locations expanded.
 J.P.
 Morgan Investment bought a 50% interest in UTC.

 A $12 million remodel in 2007 added grassy areas, trellises with flowering vines, palm trees and fountains, according to UTC in a park-like or "European village" atmosphere, with carts, flowers, fruits and an al fresco food pavilion.”

 2010s phased expansion

 In 2008, a one-billion-dollar revitalization plan for UTC was approved by the San Diego City Council.
-However, due to the Late-2000s recession, the revitalization project was put on hold for several years and later reduced to $500 million, but later again revised up to $600 million.
+However, due to the Great Recession, the revitalization project was put on hold for several years and later reduced to $500 million, but later again revised up to $600 million.